-The recent stream of publications and the general interest in the field suggest there are still many interesting things to come.
+The ongoing stream of publications and the general interest in the field suggest there are still many interesting things to come.
 There is more than enough parameter space to explore and it is still early days in this research field so please keep an eye out on the developments.

 Find out more about our 2D Materials solutions.